-ADS’s experienced contracting team, expansive customer-focused sales task force and its positive relationships with over 3,000 partner suppliers contributes to its ability to exceed the TLS program’s primary goals of reducing costs, ensuring product of choice, improving logistics response time and increased customer support.
-In this blog, we are going to highlight 6 important things you need to know about leveraging DLA’s TLS contracts in 2016.
+ADS’ experienced contracting team, expansive customer-focused sales task force, and its positive relationships with over 3,000 partner suppliers contribute to its ability to exceed the TLS program’s primary goals of reducing costs, ensuring product of choice, improving logistics response time, and improving customer support.
+In this blog, we highlight six important things you need to know about leveraging DLA’s TLS contracts in 2017.
 Be informed with ADS!

-The deadline for submitting End of Year (EOY) orders through DLA’s TLSP Contracts have been moved up two weeks!
+The deadline for submitting End of Year (EOY) orders through DLA’s TLSP Contracts is earlier than last year.

-It’s all too common for government entities to reach a “use it or lose it” period towards the end of the fiscal year.
+It’s all too common for government entities to reach a use it or lose it period toward the end of the fiscal year.
 This is a pertinent time for buyers to determine any outstanding requirements and submit them to their contracting office for approval.

-Note: All TLS orders must be submitted to DLA by September 9, 2016 at 11:59 p.m.
-Any orders with Fiscal Year (FY) 16 funds submitted past that timeframe will be returned to the submitter.
-Any orders received after that timeframe will be processed as FY17 funds.
+Submission Date: All TLS orders must be submitted to DLA by September 8, 2017 at 11:59 p.m.
+Funding must be in by September 22 at 11:59 p.m.
+Any orders with Fiscal Year (FY) 17 funds submitted past that timeframe will be returned to the submitter.
+Any orders received after that timeframe will be processed as FY18 funds.

 DIAGRAM A – TLSP Procurement Vehicles